zhang-de-re/School/Classes/Fall 2021/Phil Methods HCE/blogpost.md

 It is also worth noting that Merck's rVSV-ZEBOV vaccine was still experimental and distributed under Phase II trials for efficacy.
 This was not without moral controversy.
-It was decided to hold Phase I trials for safety in first world countries to preempt misgivings that vulnerable Africans were being exploited as guinea pigs.
-Relatedly, the trial design in which the vaccines would  be distributed in the field was subject to much contention.
+The trial design for the vaccine candidate field was contentious.
 Some advocated for the tried-and-true randomized placebo controlled trial as the most rapid and statistically sound way to determine whether the vaccine works.
-Others vehemetly protested that a controlled trial was not going to be acceptable since the risks were so high giing particpants naything other than the experimental vaccine would be inhumane.
+Others protested that a controlled trial was not acceptable.
+Given the risks were so high, it was argued that giving participants anything other than the experimental vaccine would be inhumane.
-The compromise was a step-wedged design where a delay in vaccination for some was used as a "control": less statistically sound but all participants would be given the vaccine.
+The compromise was a step-wedged design where a delay in vaccination for some was used as a "control": less statistically sound but all participants would be given the vaccine eventually.
 It is worth noting that in one trial, on the strength of interim results, the trial design was changed to give all participants the vaccine immediately.
-It is also worth noting that the rVSV-ZEBOV vaccine was only granted in 2019 after the support of additional trials in the DEmocratic Republic of Congo outbreak of 2018-2020.
+It is also worth noting that the rVSV-ZEBOV vaccine was only approved in 2019 after the support of additional trials in the Democratic Republic of Congo outbreak of 2018-2020.

-It is difficult to say, in general, that this effort was not a success.
+It is difficult to say, broadly speaking, that this effort was not a success.
-However, given the controversy of the trial design and later criticism of the validity of the study results, its roth revisiting the ethical dilemma raised in that WHo meeting in 2014.
+However, given the controversy of the trial design and later criticism of the validity of the study results, its worth revisiting the ethical dilemma.
-When is it ever ethical to not give those whoe health is at risk a medical intervention?
+When is it ever ethically permitted to not give those whose health is at risk a medical intervention?
-This is troubling for medical research given that the randomized control trial in the gold standard for the demonstration of efficacy and safety nessasary for regulatory approval and licensing.
+This is a troubling issue for medical research given that the randomized control trial is the gold standard for the demonstration of efficacy and safety necessary for regulatory approval and licensing.
-After all, in the best case scenario for the researcher, a control entails that, if one course of treatment was better than the alternatives, some portion of the participants were not given the best intervention available.
+After all, a control entails that, if one course of treatment was better than the alternatives, some portion of the participants were not given the best intervention available.
-What should we make of this ethical dilemma between the duty to care for the sick and the necessary requirements involved to create new and better treatments?
+What should we make of the competing considerations between the duty to care for the sick and the scientific process involved in creating new and better treatments?

 One established response is the principle of clinical equipoise which provides